FRC4607/Spatial-AI/README.md

 ---

 ## 🍓 1.
-Setting Up the Raspberry Pi 4B
+Setting Up the Raspberry Pi 5

-📝 Use a custom Raspberry Pi image with:
+📝 Use a custom Raspberry Pi 5 image with:

 - Raspberry Pi OS Lite (64-bit, headless)
 - SSH enabled
 - Bluetooth, WiFi, and Audio HW disabled
 - Several unused services disabled
-- Preloaded with this projects software/scripts
+- This project is cloned and the virtual environment is setup

 ### ⚙️ Steps